does lying on your stomach help digestion?

 What’s The Best Sleeping Position for Digestion?

-Allowing time for digestion after eating an evening meal is essential for a restful night’s sleep.
-While everybody has a unique metabolism that digests food at an individual pace, your digestive tract will still work during sleep.
+Allowing time for digestion after an evening meal is essential for restful sleep.
+While we all have a metabolism that digests food at a unique pace, the digestive tract still functions at night.

-Stop eating three hours before bed, regardless of your favorite sleeping position, as this gives your stomach and digestive tract time to settle.
-If you’re eating anything that could lead to heartburn, such as spicy food, wait longer.
+Stop eating about 3 hours before bed, regardless of your favorite sleeping position, because this gives the stomach and digestive tract sufficient time to work.
+Wait for longer if you eat fatty or spicy food.

 When you get into bed, sleep on your left side.
-This position keeps food and stomach acids away from the lower esophageal sphincter, which connects the esophagus to the stomach.
-As a result, you’re less likely to experience heartburn or indigestion.
+This position keeps stomach acids away from the lower esophageal sphincter, which connects the esophagus to the stomach.

-If you must sleep on your back or right side, elevate your head with pillows.
-This will make it harder for undigested contents of the stomach to reach your critical organs and throat, reducing the risk of heartburn and acid reflux.
+Elevate your head with pillows if you want to sleep on your back or right side.
+This makes it harder for undigested stomach contents to reach the throat, reducing the risk of heartburn and acid reflux.

 Should I Digest Food Before Sleeping?

-You should never get into bed immediately after eating.
-Most nutritionists recommend waiting at least three hours after an evening meal before retiring for the night.
+You shouldn’t get into bed immediately after eating.
+Most nutritionists recommend waiting at least 3 hours after an evening meal before retiring for the night.

-This three-hour window is insufficient to digest everything you’ve consumed over a day, but this should be long enough to get comfortable.
-Your digestive system will continue to work while you sleep.
+This 3-hour window is insufficient to digest what you’ve consumed during the day, but this should be long enough to get comfortable.
+The digestive system will continue to work while you sleep.

-Avoid going to bed if you are experiencing any of the following.
+Avoid going to bed if you’re experiencing the following.

-These symptoms suggest that your body is still adapting to digestion.
+These symptoms suggest the body is still digesting food.

 Some people have slower metabolisms than others, meaning it takes longer to process a meal.
-Other food groups are tougher to process, including red meat, spicy foods, and hard cheeses.
+Other foods, like red meat, spicy foods, and cheeses, are harder to process.

-This chart provides examples of how long different foods and drinks may take to digest.
+This chart shows how long different foods and drinks take to digest.
 As well as the food itself, portion size plays a role.
-So, eat heartier earlier in the day, and keep evening meals lighter.
+Eat heartier earlier in the day, and keep evening meals lighter.

-If you get into bed too soon, no sleeping position will help your body process.
+If you get into bed too soon, no sleeping position will help the body.

 hours to digest food